 Comment: Rather than diminishing, voice is building in importance, despite the growth of other channels, and will continue to do so, if it’s managed efficiently.
 With the demise of landlines and switch to mobiles as the main (if not the only) call device used, managing call queues has never been more important, as no-one wants to waste time and battery power waiting in a long queue.
 The most effective way to manage call queues is to keep customers informed of waiting times, advise of self-service options, and offer a call back service through your voice or visual IVR system, displayed on their smartphone.
 See How to Significantly Improve the Mobile Customer Experience for full details.

 2019 – The year of building more human connections

 What we found heart-warming about the survey results is the commitment to increasing the human connection, rather than reducing it through technology.
 Contact centre leaders see new technology as a method of augmenting the service provided by their agents, not replacing them.

-At Premier Technologies, we are privileged to have helped many contact centres deliver better customer experiences.
+At Premier Contact Point, we are privileged to have helped many contact centres deliver better customer experiences.
 When your teams have the right technology, they can focus 100% on building human connections and being super helpful.
 It’s a win-win-win.